jmpalk/http2fuzz/README.md

 This function currently only works when http2fuzz is running as the client.
 Extending this functionality to server mode is the main goal for the next release.

-**WARNING**
-If you run http2fuzz _not_ in replay mode it will overwrite your replay.json file.
-I will fix this in the next update.

 ## Contact

-stuartlarsen@yahoo-inc.com
 current version: jmpalk@gmail.com

 ## Copyright